 Staff knew their responsibilities if they had concerns about the safety of children, young people and adults who were vulnerable due to their circumstances.
 The practice had safeguarding policies and procedures to provide staff with information about identifying, reporting and dealing with suspected abuse.
-The practice safeguarding procedures and flow charts to advise staff about the process for acting on and reporting concerns were displayed prominently throughout the practice.
 We saw evidence that staff received safeguarding training and the practice procedures were reviewed and discussed during staff meetings.
 Staff knew about the signs and symptoms of abuse and neglect and how to report concerns.
 The practice had a whistleblowing policy.
 Staff told us they felt confident they could raise concerns without fear of recrimination.